What is Cervical Spondylosis?

 Spondylosis is an aging phenomenon.
 With age, the bones and ligaments in the spine wear, prompting bone spurs (osteoarthritis).
 Additionally, the intervertebral disc worsens and weakens, which can prompt disc herniation and protruding circles.
 Spondylosis is common.
 Side effects are regularly first revealed between the ages of 20 and 50.
 More than 80% of individuals beyond 40 years old have evidence of Spondylosis on X-ray exams.
 The rate at which Spondylosis occurs is incompletely identified with a genetic inclination and additionally damage history.

-There are certain factors that increase your risk for developing Cervical Spondylosis.
+There are certain factors that increase your risk of developing Cervical Spondylosis.
 These risk factors include:

-Occupation:Some jobs may increase your risk for developing Cervical Spondylosis.
+- Occupation:Some jobs may increase your risk of developing Cervical Spondylosis.
 These jobs usually involve tasks that place an extra amount of stress on your neck such as jobs requiring overhead work, repetitive neck movements or awkward positions.

 What is Cervical Spondylosis' Complication?